svenyurgensson/wallzilla/README.md

-If given less than ten keywords, or if any keyword fails to result in a match, gem retrieve random words from a dictionary source such as `/usr/share/dict/words` or provided one
+If given less than ten keywords, or if any keyword fails to result in a match, gem retrieve random words from a dictionary source such as `/usr/share/dict/words` or provided one.

 I like the idea to keep library as small as I can, so it has no external dependancies (except `imagemagick`)